In-Depth Understanding of Cloud Function

 There are two types of startup for cloud functions:

-• Cold Start: Requires the platform to allocate computing resources, load the code, and start the Node.js process, which takes longer;
+- Cold start: Requires the platform to allocate computing resources, load the code, and start the Node.js process, which is time-consuming;

-If cloud functions are not invoked within a certain period (tens of minutes), the platform will reclaim the allocated computing resources and only reallocate them when the function is invoked again; in this case, a cold start occurs.
+If a cloud function is not invoked within a certain period (tens of minutes), the platform will reclaim the allocated compute resources.
+Compute resources will not be reallocated until the function is invoked again, in which case a cold start occurs.

-If consecutive requests are made to cloud functions, instances that have completed cold start are reused and can begin computation in a very short time; this is a warm start.
+If consecutive requests are made to the cloud function, the initialized instances from a cold start will be reused and can begin computation very quickly, which constitutes a hot start.

 CloudBase automatically schedules and adjusts the number of instances based on the long-term access patterns of your cloud functions, ensuring optimal performance while saving your resources.